William Chapman Ralston: Personal life

-In 1858, he married 21-year-old Elizabeth "Lizzie" Fry (born Elizabeth Red, in Illinois, 1837-1929), the niece and adopted daughter of Colonel (by courtesy) John D. Fry, who had been sheriff of Greene County, Illinois, and a member of the Illinois General Assembly, before moving to California in 1849 with William Sharon and was associated with Ralston in various businesses.
+In 1858, he married 21-year-old Elizabeth "Lizzie" Fry (born Elizabeth Red, in Illinois, 1837–1929), the niece and adopted daughter of Colonel (by courtesy) John D. Fry, who had been sheriff of Greene County, Illinois, and a member of the Illinois General Assembly, before moving to California in 1849 with William Sharon and was associated with Ralston in various businesses.
 They had four children together.

+Ralston built Ralston Hall in Belmont, California, as a summer home; however his wife Elizabeth "Lizzie" Fry and their four children lived there all year round.
+Listed on the National Register of Historic Places, it became part of the campus of Notre Dame de Namur University.

 Death and legacy

 The day after the collapse, his body was found in the San Francisco Bay on August 27, 1875.
 He was the victim of either a stroke during his regular swim, or suicide.
 About 50,000 people were said to have watched his funeral procession, and 8,000 of his friends were said by Robert Brereton to have attended the public meeting held in Union Hall on September 8, 1875 to express the community's loss.
 His partner, U.S. Senator William Sharon, acquired many of his assets, including the Palace Hotel and Ralston Hall.
 He was buried at Lone Mountain Cemetery (which had recently been renamed Laurel Hill Cemetery) in San Francisco, and later moved to Cypress Lawn Memorial Park in Colma.
+In 1941, there was a memorial erected in his honor on the Marina Green in San Francisco.